 Backing up your iPhone is one of the easiest things you’ll ever do; all you need to do is follow the few easy steps as outlined above and you’re good to go.
 Your data can be safe with just a few taps of your finger and since iCloud is free for the first 5GB, you have nothing to lose.

 Though we here at Cloudwards.net like iCloud well enough, we do feel it could use some work here and there, like you can read in our iCloud vs Dropbox comparison article.
-If you’re not sure if iCloud is the way to go for you, also make sure to check out our list of best cloud storage services.
+If you’re not sure if iCloud is the way to go for you, also make sure to check out our online storage comparison.

 That’s it for this how-to on how to backup your iPhone to iCloud, let us know if you have any suggestions or questions in the comments below.
 Thank you for reading.